Privacy Policy

 7. International Data Transfers

-Your personal data is transferred to sub-processors located in the United States.
+Your personal data is transferred to sub-processors and infrastructure providers located in the United States.
 These transfers are protected by:

-- EU-U.S. Data Privacy Framework (DPF) — where applicable, certain sub-processors (Google, Cloudflare) are certified under the DPF.
+- EU-U.S. Data Privacy Framework (DPF) β where applicable, certain sub-processors and infrastructure providers are certified under the DPF.

-You may request copies of the applicable SCCs by contacting [PRIVACY_EMAIL].
+You may request copies of the applicable SCCs by contacting support@parlacall.com.

 8. Data Retention